-I recently read an article how KDevelop handles threading and that
+I recently read an article how KDevelop handles

 me thinking.
 As far as I understand Pier currently uses a global lock